 What if I don’t have a chiffon tube pan?

-If you don’t have a chiffon tube pan, a loaf pan works too — just be sure to grease and flour every side well.
-If you use a different shape or size of pan, check out our Cake Pan Size Calculator to adjust the recipe amounts proportionally.
+If you use a different size or shape of pan, check out our Cake Pan Size Calculator to adjust the recipe amounts proportionally.